 One is its location: at the confluence of the Mekong and Ruak rivers, in Thailand but only a mile from Burma and Laos.
 Once upon a time, this was serious no-go territory: the Golden Triangle produced most of the world’s opium and was ruled by druglords.
 Since then, a concerted clean-up, initiated by the Thai royal family, has opened the region to visitors, who are drawn as much by its mysterious past - this was Lanna Thai (the Kingdom of a Million Rice Fields) - as its mountainous and riverine landscapes.
-The second distinction is an elephant camp, where animals rescued from the streets of Chiang Mai and Bangkok now offer rides through the forest; braver guests can even train as mahouts.
-It's such a hit that a third of guests, from honeymooners to families, come principally to spend time with these gentle giants.
+The second distinction is an elephant camp, for those that have been rescued from the streets of Chiang Mai and Bangkok.
+It's such a hit that a third of guests, from honeymooners to families, come principally to observe these gentle giants.

-- The award-winning elephant camp, which sets standards in mahout training and elephant conservation around the world
+- The award-winning elephant camp, which sets standards in elephant conservation around the world

 - The dramatic architecture and idyllic gardens, pools and terraces, plus 160 acres of grassland, riverbank and bamboo forest, which guests can explore on foot, bike or elephant

 - The option of private dining, with a chef cooking to order, at a table set in a rice paddy, or on a ridge with views over the entire Golden Triangle

 - The infinity pool, which seems to merge into the Mekong valley